khadas/khadas_docs/android/source/vim4/UpgradeViaUSBCable.md

 $ sudo apt-get install libusb-dev git parted
 ```

-## Download Burning Tool
+## Download flashing tool

-Image burning tool for Ubuntu is in this repository [utils](https://github.com/khadas/utils).
+The Amlogic Flashing Tool for Ubuntu is in this repository [utils](https://github.com/khadas/utils).

 ```bash
 $ git clone https://github.com/khadas/utils
 ```
-Or just pull it (if you have already cloned this repository).
+Or pull it (if you have already cloned this repository).

 ```bash
 $ cd /path/to/utils
 $ git pull
 ```

-## Install Burning Tool
+## Install flashing tool
-You need to install USB rules and create some links.
+Install USB rules and create some links.

 ```bash
 $ cd /path/to/utils
 $ sudo ./INSTALL
 ```

-You will see this print-out if it was successful.
+This print-out will appear once installation is successful.

 ```bash
 Installing Amlogic flash-tool...